William O'Brien: Family, education

-William O'Brien was born at Bank Place in Mallow, County Cork, as second son of James O'Brien, a solicitor's clerk, and his wife Kate, the daughter of James Nagle, a local shopkeeper.
-On his mother's side he was descended from the distinguished Norman family of Nagles, long settled in the vicinity of Mallow giving their name to the nearby Nagle Mountains.
+William O'Brien was born at Bank Place in Mallow, County Cork, as the second son of James O'Brien, a solicitor's clerk, and his wife Kate, the daughter of James Nagle, a local shopkeeper.
+On his mother's side, he was descended from the distinguished Norman family of Nagles, long settled in the vicinity of Mallow giving their name to the nearby Nagle Mountains.
 He was also linked through his mother with the statesman Edmund Burke's mother's family, as well as with the poet Edmund Spenser's family.
 The Nagles however, no longer held the status or prosperity they once had.
 In the same month thirty-eight years earlier Thomas Davis was born in Mallow.
-O'Brien's advocacy of the cause of Irish Independence was to be in the same true tradition of his esteemed fellow-townsman.
+O'Brien's advocacy of the cause of Irish Independence was to be in the same true tradition of his esteemed fellow townsman.
 Following in his footsteps he acknowledged the existence of many strands of Irishness.

 O'Brien shared his primary education with a townsman with whom he was later to have a close political connection, Canon Sheehan of Doneraile.
 He enjoyed his secondary education at the Cloyne diocesan college, which resulted in his being brought up in an environment noted for its religious tolerance.
-He greatly valued having had this experience from an early age, which strongly influenced his later views for the need of such tolerance in Irish national life.
+He greatly valued having had this experience from an early age, which strongly influenced his later views on the need for such tolerance in Irish national life.

 Early journalism

 Financial misfortune in 1868 caused the O'Brien family to move to Cork City.
 A year later his father died, and the illness of his elder and younger brother and his sister resulted in him having to support his mother and siblings.
-Always a prolific writer, it quickly earned him a job as newspaper reporter, first for the Cork Daily Herald.
+Always a prolific writer, it quickly earned him a job as a newspaper reporter, first for the Cork Daily Herald.
 This was to be the primary career which first attracted attention to him as a public figure.
 He had begun legal studies at Queen's College, later University College Cork, but although he never graduated, he held a lifelong attachment to the institution, to which he bequeathed his private papers.